-We design a laboratory experiment to examine the effect of mining and access to mining technology on cryptocurrency pricing.
-Our results show a remarkable degree of overpricing; traders trade assets at significantly higher prices than fundamental value when mining is introduced.
-While risk seeking preferences might explain slight overpricing, we, nevertheless, observe prices frequently double the maximum possible redemption value of the asset.
-These findings indicate that the proofof-work mechanism contributes to overpricing and enables significant volatility of pricing over time.
-Moreover, our results show that mining concentration further pushes prices upwards and makes the prices decouple from mining costs earlier, compared to a case where all have access to mining.
-These results in our mining conditions suggest that mining costs may serve as a support for prices in the early periods, while concentration of the mining technology creates a further upwards pressure on prices through initial excess demand.
+We are the first to study the link between these specific features of the Bitcoin technology and bubble formation in a controlled laboratory setting.
+Our results show a remarkable degree of overpricing.
+Assets are traded at significantly higher prices than fundamental value when mining is introduced.
+While risk seeking preferences might explain slight overpricing, nevertheless, we observe prices frequently double the maximum possible redemption value of the asset.
+These findings indicate that mining contributes to bubble formation and enables significant volatility of pricing over time.
+Moreover, our results show that mining centralization further pushes prices upwards and makes the prices decouple from mining costs even earlier, compared to a case where all investors have access to mining.
+These results in our mining conditions suggest that mining costs may serve as a support for prices in the early periods, while centralization of the mining technology creates a further upwards pressure on prices through initial excess demand.
 It is conceivable that demand would be stronger in markets with asymmetric endowment, given the results of Tucker and Xu (2020), who show that endowment asymmetry seems to be responsible for bubbles.
-Traders who initially do not own the asset might be eager to buy the asset at an early stage of the market, knowing that mining costs may get higher in the future.
-This might explain how Bitcoin surged from a few cents to the \$1 milestone.
-In the early days only few computer science afficient had access to the mining technology (and the knowledge to run it).
-Potential investors who envisioned Bitcoin to be more valuable in the future but had no access to mining facilities could only buy from the market and thus apply upward pressure on prices.
-Our results show that both the mining protocol as well as the exclusive access to mining technology (concentration) might be crucial to understand the magnitude and duration of cryptocurrency bubbles.
+Traders who initially do not own the asset might be eager to buy the asset at an early stage of the market, expecting that mining costs may get higher in the future.
+The order book analysis we report shows that market prices are generally determined by sellers.
+Going further, in the Mining-Half treatment, where miners can be clearly defined, we find that miners predominantly act as sellers in the market.
+Another important observation is that in both of our mining treatments, participants choose to mine even after the cost of mining exceeded the fundamental value of the asset, implying that miners perpetuate price bubbles.